dhh1128/intent/docs/spec/hypertext.md

 ##### Overlapping anchors

 Unlike HTML, anchors in intent do not need to nest cleanly; they can overlap.
-The following is legal, but requires anchor pairs with at least partial IDs in the anchor ends to make the intent clear:
+The following is legal intent code, but requires anchor pairs with at least partial IDs in the anchor ends to make the intent clear:

 ![overlapping anchors](../collateral/overlapping-anchors.png)